 \subsection{Synthesize Preference Code Snippets}

-In contrast to previous methods that synthesize preference pairs based only on pass rate, IterPref synthesizes preference code snippets from the iterative debugging process.
+As part of our method, we synthesize 59k preference pairs to enable targeted alignment.
+In contrast to previous methods that synthesize preference pairs based on pass rate, \method~synthesizes preference code snippets from an iterative debugging process.
 In this process, an initial code snippet is refined until it passes the test cases, and a preference pair is constructed between the final correct version and the previous iteration.